-Meet the Jewish Federation’s 2022-2023 Community Shlichim
+Meet the Jewish Federation’s 2024-2025 Community Shlichim

-In conjunction with their congregations and schools, the shlichim will develop projects surrounding a social impact issue, creating unique programming designed to increase Jewish awareness, knowledge and pride, bridge the gap between Jews of different backgrounds and the State of Israel, and promote an understanding of Israel and its ideals both at their “home” institutions as well as for the larger community.
-The shlichim, in turn, will discover the diverse and vibrant American Jewish community through their varied experiences in Greater Washington.
+The community Shlichim have diverse professional backgrounds and are hand-picked from different parts of Israeli society.
+They are dedicated to the Jewish people, Jewish heritage, and to Israel.
+During their two-year shlichut (mission), they serve in our community’s congregations and schools, and offer unique programming designed to increase Jewish awareness, knowledge, and pride; bridge the gap between Jews of different backgrounds and the State of Israel; and promote an understanding of Israel and its ideals – both at their “home” institutions and the larger community.
+In turn, the Shlichim have an opportunity to discover our diverse and vibrant American Jewish community.

 Abraham Belilty